martinkearn/Content/Blogs/AI Enrichment Workflow Platform Choices.md

 In addition to the AI enrichment skills, Cognitive Search has a range of built-in skills which can transform the content as it is indexed, this includes operations like splitting text or shaping data into an expected schema.

-If the operation you need is not available as a skill, you can create custom skills which either work with a [web API](https://docs.microsoft.com/en-gb/azure/search/cognitive-search-custom-skill-web-api) (which could be any other Cognitive Service r a custom API/Azure Function) or an [Azure Machine Learning](https://docs.microsoft.com/en-gb/azure/search/cognitive-search-aml-skill) model.
+If the operation you need is not available as a skill, you can create custom skills which either work with a [web API](https://docs.microsoft.com/en-gb/azure/search/cognitive-search-custom-skill-web-api) (which could be any other Cognitive Service or a custom API/Azure Function) or an [Azure Machine Learning](https://docs.microsoft.com/en-gb/azure/search/cognitive-search-aml-skill) model.

 Cognitive Search applications are built largely by configuring the Cognitive Search pipeline (Data Sources, Indexers, Skillsets) which is undertaken through the portal for most scenarios, but there are some things that can only be done through API calls to the Cognitive Search configuration APIs.
 You also need to build or connect your front-end to the search APIs provided by the service. all though the service does provide some very basic HTML templates.

 The Cognitive Search pipline is largely a linear pipeline where skills are executed one after the other.
 There are few opportunities for complex conditional logic or branching.
 This would have to be achieved by some level of pre-processing or custom skills.

-The Cognitive Search pipline has a processing timeout of 120 seconds for each document.
+The Cognitive Search pipline has a [maximum processing timeout of 230 seconds](https://docs.microsoft.com/en-us/azure/search/cognitive-search-custom-skill-web-api#skill-parameters) for each custom web API skill request.
 This make it unsuitable for long running indexing operations.

 There are also accelerator solutions you can use as a starting point: